sandialabs/matcal/documentation/source/surrogate_verification/plot_a7_peaks_adaptive_sparse_grid.rst

 These examples are not meant to be used as templates for user MatCal files.

 This example uses :class:`matcal.core.adaptive_surrogates.SparseGridAdaptiveSurrogateStudy`.
-The sparse-grid surrogate is built through PyApprox.
+The sparse-grid surrogate is built through PyApprox :cite:`pyapprox`.

 The example produces two figures.